Table of Contents

 If you are looking to mine the ore itself and sell it, then there are differences in location for the ore pairs.
 Emerald and Amethyst are both on corrosive/toxic planets but one spawns liberally under water (Emerald) but Amethyst forms strict lines around the perimeter of water at the aforementioned elevation.
 Diamond spawns liberally deep under mountains on blast planets but is mutually exclusive with ruby for the most part.
-Basically, if you see ruby, you are likely not going to see any diamonds and visa versa.
+Basically, if you see ruby (or silver), you are likely not going to see any diamonds and visa versa.
 For topaz and sapphire, they spawn at slightly different elevation on shock/chill worlds.
-Sapphire is roughly 80 - 140 and topaz is roughly 110 - 170 but mining at 120 - 160 will net you majority topaz with a little bit of sapphire.
+Sapphire is roughly 80 - 140 and topaz is roughly 110 - 210 but mining at 120 - 160 will net you majority topaz with a little bit of sapphire as a bonus.
 If you are after purely sapphire rough ore, then go a bit lower and head to Houchus I. You’ll find plenty of it!

 If, however, you are looking to take any of these gems beyond rough ore (i.e. compact it, refine it, turn it into gear, machines, etc, then I HIGHLY recommend you focus exclusively on emeralds, diamonds, and topaz respectively as they are available in MUCH higher quantities and you can use a gem-changer chisel (which are very cheap) to change diamonds into rubies, emeralds into amethyst and topaz into sapphire once compacted.